Logging (Beta)

 3. Read through the limitations dialog, then select Enable.

-On the game server executable end, make sure to save log files to the correct location so Game Server Hosting knows where to find them.
+On the game server executable end, make sure to save log files to the correct location so Multiplay Hosting knows where to find them.
 You can save log files to the default directory or a custom directory.
 If you save to a custom directory, you must specify the custom directory in the build configuration settings.

-Game Server Hosting checks whether you have a custom log output directory specified by a build configuration variable or a launch parameter.
+Multiplay Hosting checks whether you have a custom log output directory specified by a build configuration variable or a launch parameter.
 If you have a custom log output directory, it uses that directory.
 If you haven’t specified a custom log output directory, it checks the following directory for files that end in .log:

 /usr/local/games/**/*